xerial/larray/README.md

 LArray
 ===
 A library for managing large off-heap arrays that can hold more than 2G (2^31) entries in Java and Scala.
 Notablly LArray is *disposable* by calling `LArray.free` or you can let GC automatically release the memory.
-LArray also has `mmap` (memory-mapped file) support for a file whose size is more than 2GB.
+LArray also can be used to create an `mmap` (memory-mapped file) whose size is more than 2GB.

 ## Features
  * LArray can create arrays with more than 2G(2^31) entries.